Ingentive-Limited/AILearningPath/DEMO_OPTIONS.md

-# KiloCode Live Demo Options
+# AI Coding Assistant Live Demo Options

 **Interactive 30-minute team presentations showcasing AI-powered .NET development**

-This guide provides 5 different demo session formats designed to engage developer teams and showcase KiloCode's capabilities in various contexts.
-Each demo is structured for maximum impact and team engagement.
+This guide provides 5 different demo session formats designed to engage developer teams and showcase AI coding assistant capabilities in various contexts.
+Each demo is structured for maximum impact and team engagement, and can be used with KiloCode, Cursor, Windsurf, or other AI coding assistants.

 ---